 Section 2: What kind of concrete countertop look do you want?

 The smooth polish offers you the smoothest sheen any polisher technique can offer.
-However, to get this sheen, hone your countertop lightly with your diamond pad and hand polisher.
-They are also famous for their excellent absorbent feature for dust and small particle dirt.
+Howeverhone, your countertop lightly with your diamond pad and hand polisher to get this sheen.

 Salt & Pepper Polish